-First, make sure the portmapper has support for the tcp wrapper built in.
+First, make sure the portmapper has support for the tcp wrapper built in (since it isn't started through inetd, portmapper needs its own built-in tcpwrapper support).
 You can test this by running ldd /sbin/portmap .
 The result could be something like

 libwrap.so.0 => /lib/libwrap.so.0 (0x40018000) libnsl.so.1 => /lib/libnsl.so.1 (0x40020000) libc.so.6 => /lib/libc.so.6 (0x40036000) /lib/ld-linux.so.2 => /lib/ld-linux.so.2 (0x40000000)

 (libwrap belongs to the tcp wrapper) shows that this portmapper is

 If that line is missing, get a better portmapper or compile one